Net Promoter Score vs CSAT – Who Wins the Battle?

 It also gives detailed feedback as to why they are loyal or dissatisfied.

-Long-term customers can become brand ambassadors, and NPS surveys can help you see which one of them are working to promote your brand
+Long-term customers can become brand ambassadors, and NPS surveys can help you see which one of them are working to promote your brand.

-6. A Quick Summary Of The Battle Between NPS Vs. CSAT So Far
+Quick Summary Of The Battle Between NPS Vs. CSAT So Far

 When considering CSAT vs. NPS, a major distinction is that the former is considered a short-term evaluation of customer satisfaction for targeted, iterative enhancements.
 At the same time, the latter is a long-term metric for customer loyalty.